JHolm-Lab/VISTA/README.md

 pip install streamlit pandas numpy plotly seaborn scipy streamlit-pdf-viewer
 ```

-The installation of the required R libraries is incorporated into the classifier R script.
+The installation of the required R libraries is incorporated into the classifier's R script.

 ## Command